apache/openwebbeans/readme/README_1_1_0.txt

 dependent libraries.

 ---------------------------------------------
-1.0.0 Distribution Content
+1.1.0 Distribution Content
 ---------------------------------------------
 There are several jars in the OpenWebBeans 1.0.0 distribution;

- - openwebbeans-impl-1.0.0.jar     --> Includes Core Dependency Injection Service.
+ - openwebbeans-impl-1.1.0.jar     --> Includes Core Dependency Injection Service.
- - openwebbeans-ejb-1.0.0.jar      --> EJB Plugin(Supports EJBs in OpenEJB embedded in Tomcat).
+ - openwebbeans-ejb-1.1.0.jar      --> EJB Plugin(Supports EJBs in OpenEJB embedded in Tomcat).
- - openwebbeans-openejb-1.0.0.jar  --> OpenEJB specific Plugin SPI implementations as extension to openwebbeans-ejb
+ - openwebbeans-openejb-1.1.0.jar  --> OpenEJB specific Plugin SPI implementations as extension to openwebbeans-ejb
- - openwebbeans-jms-1.0.0.jar      --> JMS Plugin(Supports injection of JMS related artifacts,i.e, ConnectionFactory, Session, Connection etc.)
+ - openwebbeans-jms-1.1.0.jar      --> JMS Plugin(Supports injection of JMS related artifacts,i.e, ConnectionFactory, Session, Connection etc.)
- - openwebbeans-jsf-1.0.0.jar      --> JSF-2.0 Plugin(JSF Conversation Scoped Support).
+ - openwebbeans-jsf-1.1.0.jar      --> JSF-2.0 Plugin(JSF Conversation Scoped Support).
- - openwebbeans-jsf12-1.0.0.jar    --> JSF-1.2 Plugin(JSF Conversation Scoped Support).
+ - openwebbeans-jsf12-1.1.0.jar    --> JSF-1.2 Plugin(JSF Conversation Scoped Support).
- - openwebbeans-resource-1.0.0.jar --> Java EE Resource Injection for Web Projects (Includes @PersistenceContext,@PersistenceUnit
+ - openwebbeans-resource-1.1.0.jar --> Java EE Resource Injection for Web Projects (Includes @PersistenceContext,@PersistenceUnit
                                           and @Resource injection into the Managed Beans. @Resource injections use java:/comp/env of the
                                           Web application component. @PersistenceContext is based on extended EntityManager.
- - openwebbeans-spi-1.0.0.jar      --> OpenWebBeans Server Provider Interfaces.
+ - openwebbeans-spi-1.1.0.jar      --> OpenWebBeans Server Provider Interfaces.
 They are implemented by runtime environments that would like to use OpenWebBeans as a JSR-299 implementation.
  - samples                            --> Includes source code of the samples.
 Samples are mavenized project  therefore you can easily build and run them from your environment that has maven runtime.
- - openwebbeans-osgi-1.0.0.jar     --> ClassPath ScannerService SPI implementation for OSGI environments like Apache Geronimo-3
+ - openwebbeans-osgi-1.1.0.jar     --> ClassPath ScannerService SPI implementation for OSGI environments like Apache Geronimo-3
- - openwebbeans-web-1.0.0.jar      --> Basic Servlet integration
+ - openwebbeans-web-1.1.0.jar      --> Basic Servlet integration
- - openwebbeans-tomcat6-1.0.0.jar  --> Support for deeper integration into Apache Tomcat-6
+ - openwebbeans-tomcat6-1.1.0.jar  --> Support for deeper integration into Apache Tomcat-6
+ - openwebbeans-tomcat7-1.1.0.jar  --> Support for deeper integration into Apache Tomcat-7